Quenched, bulge-dominated, but dynamically cold galaxies in IllustrisTNG and their real-world counterparts: Conclusions and discussion

 \section{Conclusions and discussion}

 Quenched early-type (bulge-dominated) galaxies are commonly associated with hot kinematics.
 However both observations (e.g., \citealt{Emsellem_et_al.(2007)}) and cosmological simulations (e.g., \citealt{Xu_et_al.(2019)}) have reported the presence of quenched but dynamically cold early-type galaxies.
 In this work, we make use of an advanced cosmological simulation -- the IllustrisTNG Simulation -- to study the properties and origin of the dynamically cold quenched bulge-dominated galaxies (CQs) at the more massive end of the mass spectrum.
 In particular, through comparisons to a sample of dynamically cold star-forming disc galaxies (NDs) and a sample of dynamically hot quenched elliptical galaxies (NEs), we attempt to address the question regarding different formation and evolution scenarios of three different types of galaxies.
-The main conclusions are given below.
-More discussion is followed.
+The main conclusions are given below, followed by more discussions.

 \begin{enumerate} \item By sample construction, both CQs and NEs are required to have bulge-to-toal ratio $L_{\rm dev}/L_{\rm tot}>0.5$.
 However, CQs are as flat as NDs in terms of the axis ratio $(c/a)_{\ast}$ (Fig.~\ref{fig:morphology}).
 CQs and NDs have similar $V_{\ast}/\sigma_{\ast}$ radial profiles, which indicates significant rotation of the stellar components.
 Both types of galaxies also have well-aligned photometric and kinematic axes.
-On the contrary, NEs have very small $V_{\ast}/\sigma_{\ast}$ and exhibit markedly large kinematic misalignment angles (Fig.~\ref{fig:kinematics}).
+In contrast, NEs have very small $V_{\ast}/\sigma_{\ast}$ and exhibit markedly large kinematic misalignment angles (Fig.~\ref{fig:kinematics}).
 However the stellar populations in both quenched CQs and NEs are much older in age and redder in colour, compared to their star-forming disc counterparts (Fig.~\ref{fig:sp}).
+Besides, CQs are found to form stars (although at a low level) at the outskirts of the galaxies, which inherit the circular motion of the ring-like HI gas (Fig.~\ref{fig:circularity}).